tiaeastwood/quiz-quest/README.md

 2 - getRegularQuestions: 10 questions in 4 answer format

-3 - getSpecificNumberOfRegularQuestions(number): given n => n questions in 4 answer format NOTE: MUST BE LESS THAN 50
+3 - getSpecificNumberOfRegularQuestions(number): given n => n questions in 4 answer format NOTE: MUST BE LESS THAN 50 questions

 ### Create an app where:
 - Using the function getTrueFalseQuestions, display 10 questions in a paginated view or list/scrollview.
 - User can select true or false on the question
-- Result is stored (in a context provider)
+- Result is stored (in a context provider, which you will have to create and wrap around the app)
 - At the end user is showed which answers were correct, which answers the user guessed and their score
 - User can start the quiz again